sameehataha/day-3learningreact1/README.md

 🚀#day-3Learning React
-- I made this simple travel destination page with concept of props and map() method.
+- I made this simple static travel destination page with concept of props and map() method.